 Clean Our Oceans: The Impact of the Great Pacific Garbage Patch.
-The kids in Mrs Lowe’s middle school science class are working on projects that revolve around pollution and environmental conservation.
-They each picked a topic and are doing a research paper on how their chosen issue is affecting our world.
-David, is researching resources for his project, which is about Ocean pollution, and he found this article on The Great Pacific Garbage Patch, and what a destructive impact it is having on marine life.
+The kids in Mrs. Lowe’s middle school science class work on projects that revolve around pollution and environmental conservation.
+They each picked a topic and are doing a research paper on how their chosen issue affects our world.
+David is researching resources for his project, which is about Ocean pollution.
+He found this article on The Great Pacific Garbage Patch and its destructive impact on marine life.

-It is interesting to note that the link is posted on a Carpet Cleaning business; the cleaning industry uses harsh chemicals and is a large contributor to microfiber pollution into waterways.
+It is interesting to note that the link is posted on a Carpet Cleaning business; the cleaning industry uses harsh chemicals and contributes microfiber pollution into waterways.

 Cigarette Smoking’s impact extends beyond the human condition, reaching the waters of our planet.

-In a study performed by Elli Slaughter of San Diego State University, a single cigarette butt that had traces of tobacco was introduced to a litre of water.
+In a study performed by Elli Slaughter of San Diego State University, a single cigarette butt with traces of tobacco was introduced to a litre of water.
 This resulted in high toxicity levels and the death of 50% of the fish in the water.
 This is the result of one little cigarette butt.

-There are other items in relation to smoking that contribute to water pollution and wildlife death.
+Other items about smoking contribute to water pollution and wildlife death.
 They include cigarette lighters, cigar tips, and tobacco packages.

-The Quit Smoking Community raises awareness of the consequences of smoking and helps communities become smoke-free.
+The Quit Smoking Community raises awareness of smoking’s consequences and helps communities become smoke-free.

 The Cora Ball; human scale, consumer-based solution to help solve the problem of microfiber pollution from laundry effluent